Javad Ameri: Career

 On the insistence of Adolphe Perney, the French legal advisor to the Iranian Ministry of Justice, Ameri accepted to enter the service of the Ministry and act as Perney's deputy.
-In 1919, Nosratoddoleh Firouz, the minister of justice, decided to establish an Advanced School of Law in order to provide the department and the legal profession with qualified personnel and competent lawyers, respectively.
+In 1919, Nosrat od-Dowleh Firouz, the minister of justice, decided to establish an Advanced School of Law in order to provide the department and the legal profession with qualified personnel and competent lawyers, respectively.

 Since Perney did not speak Persian, the main burden of establishing the School fell on Ameri's shoulders.
 While working at the Justice Ministry and assuming the management of the Law School, he also taught a number of courses, including Private International Law, Commercial Law and Criminal Law.

-Ameri was rising through the ranks in the Ministry of Justice, but in 1937, the Foreign Minister asked Rezā Shāh to allow Ameri's transfer to the Ministry of Foreign Affairs.
+Ameri was rising through the ranks in the Ministry of Justice, but in 1937, the Foreign Minister asked Reza Shah to allow Ameri's transfer to the Ministry of Foreign Affairs.
 In the Foreign Ministry, first he replaced the French legal advisor who had previously left Iran.
 Subsequently, he was appointed Director-General for Internal Affairs, Director-General for Political Matters, Deputy Foreign Minister and finally acting Minister of Foreign Affairs.

 In 1941, at the time of the Anglo-Soviet invasion of Iran, Ameri was responsible for the Ministry of Foreign Affairs and thus played a key role in the subsequent developments.
 Shortly thereafter, since presence of foreign troops on Iranian soil had caused major internal problems, Rezā Shāh ordered Ameri to assume the responsibilities of the Minister of Interior.

 After Rezā Shāh's abdication, in one of Ghavam-Saltaneh's cabinets, Ameri became Minister of Justice and subsequently Minister of Interior again.
 Leaving the service of government, he ran for Parliament and became MP for Semnan and Dameghan.
 He was reelected to the Parliament three more times (14th to 17th sessions).
 While he was an MP, Prime Minister Ghavam asked him to join the delegation he was heading to Moscow as No.2.
 The mission of this delegation was to have discussions with Stalin in order to arrange an end to the continued occupation of Azarbaijan by the Soviet Union.

 After the 1953 coup against the legal government of the day, headed by Dr. Mossaddegh, the Shah prevented Ameri from running for Parliament again.
 Returning to government service Ameri assumed the positions of Attorney-General (Prosecutor-General) and Ambassador to Austria, retiring in 1960.

-Ameri died in Teheran on 10 January 1980 at the age of 89.
+Ameri died in Tehran on 10 January 1980 at the age of 89.